-6.1.2 HANDLING REQUESTS FOR INFORMATION PURSUANT TO FOIA
+6.1.3 HANDLING REQUESTS FOR INFORMATION PURSUANT TO FOIA

-Any citizen of the State of Arkansas may request to inspect, copy, or receive copies of public records pursuant to the Freedom of Information Act.
+Any citizen of the State of Arkansas may request to inspect, copy, or receive copies of public records pursuant to the Freedom of Information Act (FOIA).
 Any requests must immediately be forwarded to the public records custodian.
-If the employee receiving the request is not the custodian, the employee must notify the requester of this fact and identify the custodian.
+If the employee receiving the request is not the public records custodian, the employee must notify the requester of this fact and identify the public records custodian.

-6.1.3 HANDLING MEDIA REQUESTS
+6.1.4 HANDLING MEDIA REQUESTS

-With the exception of routine events and basic information that is readily available to the public, all requests for interviews or information from the media are to be routed through the Mayor or the Departmental custodian of the records in the case of a records request.
+With the exception of routine events and basic information that is readily available to the public, all requests for interviews or information from the media are to be routed through the Mayor (or his/her designee), or the public records custodian in the case of a records request.
 Media requests include anything intended to be published or viewable to others in some form such as television, radio, newspapers, newsletters, and websites.
 When responding to media requests, employees should follow these steps:

-If the request is for routine or public information (such as a meeting time or agenda) provide the information and notify Mayor of the request.
+1. If the request is for routine or public information (such as a meeting time or agenda) provide the information and notify the public records custodian of the request.

-If the request is regarding information about city personnel, potential litigation, controversial issues, and opinion on a city matter, or if you are unsure if it is a "routine" question, immediately forward to the Mayor or in the case of a records request, to the Departmental custodian of the records.
+2. If the request is regarding information about city personnel, potential litigation, controversial issues, and opinion on a city matter, or if you are unsure if it is a "routine" question, immediately forward it to the Mayor (or his/her designee), or in the case of a records request, to the public records custodian.
 An appropriate response would be, "I'm sorry, I don't have the full information regarding that issue.
 Let me take some basic information and submit your request to the appropriate person who will get back to you as soon as she/he can."

-Ask the media representative's name, questions, deadline, and contact information.
-Departmental Custodian of records:
+3. Ask the media representative's name, questions, deadline, and contact information.